Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 Tuck vs Baby Monitor — Cloud Nanny Cam (2026): Honest Comparison

 TL;DR. Baby Monitor — Cloud Nanny Cam (Kupertino Bilisim, Turkey) markets itself with a 1M+ downloads claim but shows only 78 iOS App Store ratings — the math suggests heavy Android-side or non-US install volume.
 The product is a basic cloud-recording nanny cam with a notable privacy red flag in its policy.
-Tuck takes a different stance: AI lullabies and voice clone, scene captions, free monitoring tier, and a Bluetooth offline fallback — with a privacy posture that keeps video on-device by default.
+Tuck takes a different stance: a curated lullaby library, scene captions, written morning sleep diary, and a Bluetooth offline fallback — with a privacy posture that keeps video off the cloud by default.

 Published